Indonesian Air Force: Rank structure

 In the Air Force, as well as in other armed forces branches in Indonesia, the rank consists of officer known as in Indonesian: "Perwira", NCO "Bintara" and enlisted "Tamtama".

 The proper title to address of rank on official document are as follows, all high-ranking officers (Marshal) use their rank followed by "(TNI)", while other officers use their rank followed by respective branch/corps abbreviation.
 For example, an Air Force colonel from Flying Corps use the title "Kolonel (PNB)", while an Air Force Marshal from Flying Corps use the title "Marsekal (TNI)".
 Enlisted airmen are not required to put their respective branch/corps specialty.

 Note: Indonesia is not a member of NATO, so there is not an official equivalence between the Indonesian military ranks and those defined by NATO.
 The displayed parallel is approximate and for illustration purposes only.

+Note: The red banding on the rank insignia denotes the personnel holding a command position which is agnostic of rank.